ZealousProgramming/swapi-to-postgresql/README.md

-python ./script.py -db=some_database # Connect to a db other than `bootcamp` python ./script.py -p=5433 # Connect to a db on a port other than `5432` python ./script.py -c=false # Turn off the use of caching python ./script.py -f # Force a cache update python ./script.py -v # Produce a detailed output python ./script.py --cache=false
+python ./script.py -db=some_database # Connect to a db other than `bootcamp` python ./script.py -p=5433 # Connect to a db on a port other than `5432` python ./script.py -c=false # Turn off the use of caching python ./script.py -d="./bin/custom_data.json" # Use a modified version of the dataset python ./script.py -f # Force a cache update python ./script.py -v # Produce a detailed output python ./script.py --cache=false